alirezaforoughi2000/Alireza-Foroughi-UK/README.md

 👨🏻‍🎓 Master's in Computer Science

-🔜 Currently: Working on Master Project ( Deep Learning: CNN + LSTM )
+🔜 Currently: Working on Master Project